Gardens brimming with birds, butterflies and

 diverse habitat will help to give them places to, not only, spend the night

-and find moisture, but also to bask.
+and find moisture, but also to bask in the sun.
 In Rick Mikula's excellent book

 Garden Butterflies of North America, he writes of the need

-Butterflies have for basking in the sun.
+Butterflies have for soaking up some rays.
 Since their internal muscles must

 warm to 80 degrees for flight, providing light colored basking areas lets